Dosage Guide

 Reported or theoretically observed effects may include:

-Injection site reactions: Mild redness, irritation, swelling, or sensitivity at the injection site, typically transient.
+Mild redness, irritation, swelling, or sensitivity at the injection site, typically transient.

 Safety considerations for GHK-Cu are primarily discussed within experimental, preclinical, and observational research contexts.
 As an endogenous peptide naturally present in human plasma, saliva, and urine, GHK-Cu has been widely studied for its biological compatibility and interaction with normal physiological processes.
 Published literature generally characterizes it as having a favorable tolerability profile when examined within controlled research parameters.